-Bake your potatoes as desired – these were baked at 425 for about an hour.
-John baked them just before I got home, and he usually wraps them in foil that’s been buttered and salted so the potato skin is crispy and delicious.
+- Bake your potatoes as desired – these were baked at 425 for about an hour.
+Rahul baked them just before I got home, and he usually wraps them in foil that’s been buttered and salted so the potato skin is crispy and delicious.
 You should do that too.

 - While the potatoes have about 15 minutes left to bake, start preparing the spicy beef and caramelized onions.

 - In a cast iron skillet, heat up a splash of olive oil.
 Salt and pepper the pan until well-seasoned.